-I am not an accomplished birder; I’ve never had time or leisure for that, but I am an enthusiastic one, and try to weave a birding trip into every vacation.
-In the mid eighties I cut my teeth on diurnal raptors and began as a hawk watcher until a friend from Cape May got me into water fowl and what I called hawk bait: the beautiful many-colored warblers.
-I am terrible with recognizing songs though, and the recordings are hard for me to follow.
-After a while I cannot remember “bzzeet, bzzeet” from “bee buzz buzz.”
+I am not an accomplished birder; I’ve never had time or leisure for that, but I am an enthusiastic one and try to weave a birding trip into every vacation.
+In the mid-eighties, I cut my teeth on diurnal raptors and began as a hawk watcher until a friend from Cape May got me into waterfowl and what I called hawk bait: the beautiful many-colored warblers.
+I am terrible at recognizing songs though, and the recordings are hard for me to follow.
+After a while, I cannot remember “bzzeet, bzzeet” from “bee buzz buzz.”
 I am still most happy and comfortable trying to identify distant birds of prey from a mountain hawk watch.

 While I don’t get the chance to be on the hawk watch as much as I would like, I try to wedge a bird outing into whatever business or pleasure travel I can.
 In fact Council Cup, just a half an hour down river seems to have been a manned reporting station for fall hawk migration the last couple of years, so I plan to check that out, and hope to report.

-Note: No, I don’t take many pitures.
-Not because I wouldn’t like to, but my optics for now are Nikon binoculars and scope.
+Note: No, I don’t take many pictures.
+Not because I wouldn’t like to, but my optics, for now, are Nikon binoculars and scope.
 I am big into observing behavior, and for stress-reduction purposes, I’ve preferred to stay in the moment, rather than spend the money on cameras and lenses.
-Maybe some day.
+Maybe someday.